Late-Time Evolution of Magnetized Disks in Tidal Disruption Events: Conclusions

 We therefore compared the commonly used linear viscosity parametrization with the magnetized $\alpha$-viscosity model.
 The linear viscosity is widely used because it stabilizes the disk and permits analytic solutions to the surface density evolution equation.
 However, for the magnetized $\alpha$-disk, the evolution equation becomes a nonlinear diffusion equation, which cannot be solved analytically.
 It can, however, be solved numerically, and there is an analytical self-similar solution that is valid at late times.

-We examined various values for the power law of the linear viscosity and found that, although the surface densities look quite different, the light curves may look very similar when the power law of the linear viscosity is chosen carefully.
-We found that the time evolution of the UV luminosity for the magnetized viscosity is $L_{\rm m,UV}\propto t^{-5/6}$, and that the light curves for the linear viscosity fortuitously follow the same time evolution when the power law is set to $\mu_{\rm l}=0$.
+We examined various values for the power law of the linear viscosity and found that, although the surface densities look quite different, both the surface density at late times and the light curves may look very similar when the power law of the linear viscosity is chosen carefully.
+Specifically, the surface density at late times matches well when the linear viscosity follows a power law with $\mu_{\rm l}=5/9$.
+Additionally, we We found that the time evolution of the UV luminosity for the magnetized viscosity is scales as $L_{\rm m,UV}\propto t^{-5/6}$, and that the light curves for the linear viscosity fortuitously follow the same time evolution when the power law is set to $\mu_{\rm l}=0$.

 We fit our model to the well-observed optical and UV light curves of the TDE ASASSN-14li.
 The evolution of its light curves indicates that the viscous spreading in ASASSN-14li is slow, leading previous studies to propose mechanisms such as angular momentum loss in a magnetized wind \citep{Wen+2023} to limit the disk’s outer spreading.
 Our results show that the best-fit Shakura-Sunyaev $\alpha$ parameter falls within a theoretically reasonable range, requiring no additional physical effects.